fczanetti/loan_api/README.md

 It's important to note that the unpaid_value is the sum of the value and the interest, which is calculated based on the interest_rate, value and number of installments.

+Also, on the payment_set field, the format of the payments shown is "ID - payment.value".
+This is the ID you have to use if you need to retrieve a payment.

 &nbsp;
 ### 3 - Listing loans